qiskit-community/quantum-algorithms-benchmarks/machine_learning/README.md

 For each of the above mentioned algorithms this repository provides the tools to benchmark these problems with respect to the following metrics.

-* **Performance** is measured with respect to standard ML metrics on training and test data such as accuracy, recall and precision, and defined for each problem as appropriate.
+* **Performance** are measured with respect to standard ML metrics on training and test data such as accuracy, recall and precision, and defined for each problem as appropriate.

-* **Resource requirements** is measured considering various aspects: the training time, the inference time of a model, and the amount of data required to train a model up to a pre-defined accuracy.
+* **Resource requirements** are measured considering various aspects: the training time, the inference time of a model, and the amount of data required to train a model up to a pre-defined accuracy.
   Temporal metrics should include the classical pre-processing time it takes to prepares the quantum circuits as well as the execution time of the quantum circuits.
 Queuing time should not be included.

-* **Intrinsic model properties** This class of metrics includes generalization bounds and capacity measures.
+* **Intrinsic model properties** include generalization bounds and capacity measures.

 ## Datasets